habuka036/wakame-vdc-wiki/en/install-guide.md

 #### Create the network bridge

 Wakame-vdc uses bridged networking to allow users to connect to instances.
-We are going to set up a bridge to attach instances to.
+We are going to set up a [Linux Bridge](http://www.linuxfoundation.org/collaborate/workgroups/networking/bridge) to attach instances to.

 If you want to connect to instances from somewhere else than the host, we will need a network interface on the host that attaches an outside network to the bridge.